inforlife/process/issues.md

 We require an approval from QA only for `features` and `enhancements`.
 `Payoffs` and `others` are approved by the development team.
-`Fixes` are confirmed by a team of the development team.
+`Fixes` are confirmed by a member of the development team.

 # Nullification